AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

       * Run flight path feature

-      * Expect to meet the critical as below steps D.
+      * Expect to meet the criticals in `Check basic network configuration of AWS where Aviatrix Controller locates from AWS portal`_

 Check basic network configuration of AWS where Aviatrix Controller locates from AWS portal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~